mozilla/experimenter/cirrus/README.md

 The output will be a JSON object with the following properties:

-- `features` (object): An object that contains the set of features.
+- `Features` (object): An object that contains the set of features.
 Each feature is represented as a sub-object with its own set of variables.
+- `Enrollments` (array): An array of objects representing the client's enrollment into experiments.
+Each enrollment object contains details about the experiment, such as the experiment ID, branch, and type.

-Example output:
+### Example Output

 ```json
 {